My new CD is here!

 Alan is Canadian but was born in London, England.
 Like a million other teenagers, he started playing acoustic guitar and singing Beatles songs when he was sixteen.
 He began writing songs around the same time and he has now written more than 400.

 He started performing with just an acoustic guitar, then for many years was a member of a folk trio called "Breakaway" tackling 3-part harmonies on songs by the Eagles, America, Poco and Simon & Garfunkel.
-After taking a break to focus on his business career, and starting a family, he sang and played lead guitar for seven years in a very successful rock and roll cover band called "Platinum".
+After taking a break from performing to focus on his young family and business career, he sang and played lead guitar for seven years in a very successful rock and roll cover band called "Platinum".

-His studio is ideally suited to songwriters and performing musicians who want to record their own songs or covers, or create backing tracks for live performances.
+His studio is ideally suited to songwriters and performing musicians who want to record their music or create backing tracks for live performances.

 Contact Alan to set up a visit to see the studio and receive a free, no obligation consultation on how you could capture your music.